|

 ($10 for each HR to JDRF and during the All-Star

-game dollars for hits and runs for MS) Our League
+game dollars for hits and runs for Team in Training) Our League

-is governed by the team managers and operated by
+is governed by the an Game Management made up from team managers and operated by

 the League Director.
 We also have Committees that